HKGY/HKGY/README.md

 ### 🕯️ Candle

-In memory of those beloveds.
+In memory of those beloved.

 ### ❤️ Determination

 Try to love everything.

-### 🐑 Ewe

-A cute female sheep, also my dear mother [YukariChiba](https://GitHub.com/YukariChiba) .

 <p>